-First off “how we got here” a fable.
-Picking up our pleasantly scraped and dented 9 passenger van in Turin, we set out for the town of St Etienne Di Tiber.
+“How we got here”, a fable.
+Picking up our pleasantly scraped and dented 9 passenger van in Turin after a lovely train ride from Imperia (one transfer, Italian teenagers napping in the luggage racks and playing football in the aisle), we set out for the town of St Etienne Di Tinee.
 A scenic 3 or 4 hr drive depending on stops.
-For some reason (foreshadowing) my phone wouldn’t let me plot the course I wanted to take so we aimed for Oulx where I planned to replot our course.
+For some reason (foreshadowing) my phone wouldn’t let me plot the course I wanted to take so we aimed for Oulx where I planned to replot our route.

 Lovely drive.
 Big roads, gorgeous mountains.
 Passing through Oulx I asked Ty to replot towards St. Etienne.
 Kylie doubled checked from the back.